Surface Selection in Play Landscapes: The Role of Natural and Artificial Grass

 Beyond Grass: Other Play Surface Systems

 While this article focuses on the role of natural and artificial grass, it is important to recognise that most play landscapes are formed from a broader palette of surface materials.
-These include engineered systems such as wetpour rubber and bonded rubber mulch, reinforced grass systems, as well as loose and natural materials including play-grade sand, bark and wood chip, alongside modular safety matting.
+These include engineered systems such as wetpour rubber and bonded rubber mulch, reinforced grass systems, as well as cork based bound surfaces, loose and natural materials including play-grade sand, bark and wood chip, alongside modular safety matting.

 Each of these surfaces offers different characteristics.
-Wetpour provides consistent and certified impact attenuation in high-risk areas, while bonded rubber systems (Tiger Mulch) offer a more visually sympathetic alternative with similar performance attributes.
+Wetpour and the the more sustainable bound natural cork surface provides consistent and certified impact attenuation in high-risk areas, while bonded rubber systems such as Tiger Mulch offer a more visually sympathetic alternative with similar performance attributes.
 Reinforced grass systems, such as cellular confinement or matting systems that allow natural grass to grow through a stabilised grid, provide a hybrid solution, retaining the ecological and visual benefits of grass while improving durability and, when correctly specified, supporting impact attenuation requirements in certain applications.

 Alternative playground surface materials